 NEWS - SATURDAY, JULY 02, 2022 - NEWS

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: Enough is enough.
+VOA VIEW: Biden is making up stupidity.

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.

 Mr. Schmitt is running his campaign on his efforts to roadblock policies of the Democratic administration, which he says has pushed unconstitutional mandates and overreached states' authority.
 Washington Times

 A 49-year-old man is in custody after he allegedly shot and killed two Kentucky police officers and wounded several others.
 ABC